willstepp/writings/joseph-the-son/jts-notes.md

 Grandpa is not well educated.
 Do not make him a mouthpiece for your ideas.
 Keep him real.

 This is not a Christian story even though it deals with a Christian minister.
+You should be able to easily transplant the same story to Iran (Islam), India (Hinduism), or Japan (Buddhism).
+The fact Jacob is a Christian minister is not unimportant, but its more about his being a community moral leader, like ministers are in small southern towns.
+His beliefs should mostly fall into Christian mysticism.

 The fact that you are afraid to write this book is a good thing.
 It means you are in a strange land.
 The best work comes from exploration of the unknown.
 You know this from past experience.
 Do not fear being afraid.
 Fear not being afraid.